Solution · Automotive

 How does Prefero compare to running Yelp Ads or Google Local Services Ads?

-Yelp Ads and Google Local Services Ads drive inbound inquiries; Prefero ensures those inquiries convert to booked jobs.
+Yelp Ads and Google Local Services Ads drive inbound inquiries; Cora ensures those inquiries convert to booked jobs.
 A driver who clicks a Yelp or LSA ad and reaches voicemail is a paid lead that did not convert, an outcome that increases cost per booked job without increasing revenue.
-Prefero complements paid channels by ensuring Cora answers every inquiry those channels generate, while Lila maintains the organic Map Pack and Yelp presence that typically produces lower cost-per-inquiry than paid placement.
+Cora complements paid channels by ensuring every inquiry those channels generate gets an instant response, while Lila maintains the organic Map Pack and Yelp presence that typically produces lower cost-per-inquiry than paid placement, and keeps the review base that makes clicking your listing worth it.
 Running both together typically improves blended cost per booked job.

 How does Sage measure the economics of the shop's customer base?